Ninety percent of my game is mental. It’s my concentration that has gotten me this far.

 The Value of Improving Your Concentration

-To concentrate means having the power to focus all your attention onto one single objective.
-And it’s this single-minded attention that can help boost productivity and improve your ability to learn, remember and recall information far more effectively.
+Concentration means having the power to focus all your attention on one single objective.
+And it’s this single-minded attention that can help boost productivity and improve your ability to learn, to remember, and to recall information far more quickly and easily.

-To concentrate means to focus on the details of what you are doing at each given moment.
-This is of course all about having the ability, willpower, and strength-of-mind to effectively manage unhelpful thoughts and negative emotions that can easily sidetrack you from your predetermined goal.
+To concentrate means having the ability to focus single-mindedly on what you’re doing at any given moment.
+This, of course, requires willpower and strength-of-mind to help you manage unhelpful thoughts and negative emotions that can easily sidetrack you from your predetermined goal.

-Concentration is therefore very much a soft skill that can help us make the most of the time we spend on specific goal-driven tasks or activities.
-Given this, it’s quite clear that concentration is often a key differentiating factor that separates those who succeed in one field of endeavor from those that don’t.
+Given all this, it’s quite clear that concentration is often a critical differentiating factor that separates those who succeed in one field of endeavor from those that don’t.

 But what does concentration need from us?
-What does it take to develop our ability to concentrate for extended periods at a times?
+What does it take to develop our ability to concentrate for extended periods of time?

 As you work toward your desired objectives, you may experience emotional highs and lows along your journey.
-It is within these moments that we quickly lose our ability to concentrate and stay focused on the tasks at hand.
-It is therefore within these moments that people get easily sidetracked and lose their way.
+It’s in these moments that we quickly lose our ability to concentrate and stay focused on the tasks at hand.
+It’s therefore, in these moments that people get easily sidetracked and forget their way.

-Given this, it’s quite clear that in order to have the ability to concentrate over extended periods of time, we need to develop strength over our mind.
-More specifically, strength over our thoughts.
-Or in other words, mastery over the thoughts you allow yourself to dwell upon at any one time.
+Given this, it’s quite clear that to develop the ability to concentrate for extended periods of time, we need to build strength over our mind.
+More specifically, power over our thoughts.
+Or in other words, mastery over the thoughts you allow yourself to dwell upon at any given moment.

-When things don’t go as expected, it’s easy to lose our focus and concentration.
-It’s within such moments that we must quieten our thought process and stay calm, composed and collected.
-Only in this state-of-mind are we able to bring our attention back onto what’s most important that can help us move forward toward our goals and objectives.
+When things don’t entirely go as expected, it’s easy to lose focus.
+It’s during such moments that we must learn to silence our thoughts — to stay calm, composed, and collected.
+Only in this state-of-mind are we then able to bring our attention back to the present moment — on what’s most important.

-Concentration is however very much fueled by passion.
-When we passionately pursue something, we are naturally more focused and able to concentrate for longer periods at a time.
 The passion you have for something is kind of like a barrier between you and potential distractions.
-It helps you develop the laser-like focus you need to see things through till the very end.
+It helps you develop the laser-like focus you need to see things through until the very end.

 How to Concentrate on an Important Task